JunjieYang97/stocBiO/README.md

 ### How to run our code

-We introduce some basic args meanning in the following.
+We introduce some basic args meanning as follows.

 #### Args meaning